-Each facility has established a working relationship and signed transfer agreement for routine and emergency care for clients or staff with local hospitals and health care providers.
-A copy of the signed agreement should be readily accessible at each facility.
-Each facility will evaluate their individual hospital agreement(s) annually to determine if the current agreement meets the needs of the facility during a disaster.
+Each program must establish a working relationship and have a signed transfer agreement for routine and emergency care for clients or staff with local hospitals and health care providers.
+A copy of the signed agreement(s) should be readily accessible at each program.
+Each program will evaluate their individual hospital agreement(s) annually to determine if the current agreement meets the needs of the program during a disaster.

-As all main facilities maintain 24/7 nursing services, most needs can be treated at the facility during natural disaster events in absence of severe injuries affecting a large number of people.
-Should the injuries become more than the facility nursing/medical staff can handle, physician and hospital emergency care will be obtained at the hospital(s) with which the facility has a signed agreement, or emergency care clinic in closest proximity to the facility.
-Each facility will coordinate hospital use with the Emergency Medical Services (EMS) lead agency and the Civil Defense/Emergency Management Agency (EMA) during emergencies.
+As all main programs maintain 24/7 nursing services, most needs can be treated at the program during natural disaster events in absence of severe injuries affecting a large number of people.
+Should the injuries become more than the program nursing/medical staff can handle, physician and hospital emergency care will be obtained at the hospital(s) with which the program has a signed agreement, or emergency care clinic in closest proximity to the program.
+Each program will coordinate hospital use with the Emergency Medical Services (EMS) lead agency and the Civil Defense/Emergency Management Agency (EMA) during emergencies.